jgm/pandoc/INSTALL.md

 ## Linux

-  - Older versions of pandoc can be installed using most package managers.
+  - Check whether the pandoc version in your package manager is not outdated.
 Pandoc is in the [Debian], [Ubuntu], [Slackware], [Arch], [Fedora], [NiXOS], [openSUSE], and [gentoo] repositories.

   - To get the latest release, we provide a binary package for amd64